Are Your Home’s Windows Outdated? What You Need to Know about Replacement Windows

 However, a window replacement alone isn’t enough to remedy any rot or other hidden issues.
 Stay tuned for our next post, where we will talk about full frame replacements for windows in poor condition.

-Serving homeowners in Hamilton, St. Catharines, Niagara, Burlington, and Oakville.
+Serving homeowners in Hamilton, St. Catharines, Niagara, and Burlington.